agreeya-demorepository/demo/README.md

 ### Continous Integration & Deployment
 During the course of development of this prototype , we have followed automated build and deployment process using the Jenkins Continous Integration tool.
 Developers work in their local branch(local-branch) on GITHUB and whenever they are done with their workitems, they can commit their changes to Dev branch ( Dev-branch).
 Jenkins CI tool monitors the changes done on the GITHUB repository and perfoms following steps in a sequence
 1. Validates the Checkstyle per checkstyle guide.
 Checktyle.xml contains some of the checkstyles we used during development of backend java code
 2. Builds and runs the Junit based Unit and Integrations test Cases
 3. On successfull build, assigns a build ID to the version of the code that is compiled
 4. A notification for successful build is sent to the team.
 5. Automatically deploys the application ( .war file) in a different server using the Deploy to Container plugin of the Jenkins tool
 6. If the Build fails due to violation of checkstyle, Unit Test failure , compilation error due    to some dependencies a notification of build failure is sent to the team , team needs to fix the the issue and initiate rebuild.
-Pl refer GITHUB folder for Builds and their results published.

 This demonstrates during the prototype development process the use of a setup that provides continuous integration framew

 ### User Acceptance Testing (UAT)